Envirothon Competition

 Envirothon team posing with leader

-Envirothon School for Advisors:
+Envirothon School for Advisors

 If you are interested in learning more about being an Envirothon Advisor, or just want to enhance your natural resource skills, then you may be interested in attending the NC School for Advisors/ Teachers.
 This professional development workshop is usually held in July at Blue Jay Point County Park in Raleigh.
 Participants may choose to go one day, or the whole week.
 Each day is broken down into four of the five topics for the Envirothon: Soils, Forestry, Wildlife, and Aquatic Ecology.
 Registration information may be found at http://www.ncagr.gov/SWC/educational/envirothon-envirothon_school.html